Fire Island: Historical modifications

-The physical attributes of the island have changed over time, and they continue to change.
+The island's physical attributes have changed over time, and continue to change.
 At one point it stretched more than 60 mi from Jones Beach Island to Southampton.

 Around 1683, Fire Island Inlet broke through, separating it from Jones Beach Island.

 The Fire Island Inlet grew to 9 mi in width before receding.
 The Fire Island Lighthouse was built in 1858, right on the inlet, but Fire Island's western terminus at Democrat Point has steadily moved west so that the lighthouse today is 5.3 mi from the inlet.

 Fire Island separated from Southampton in a 1931 Nor'easter when Moriches Inlet broke through.
-However, this is expected.

 The inlet widened on September 21, 1938.
-Moriches Inlet and efforts by local communities east of Fire Island to protect their beach front with jetties have led to an interruption in the longshore drift of sand going from east to west and are blamed for erosion of the Fire Island beachfront.
+Moriches Inlet and efforts by local communities east of Fire Island to protect their beachfront with jetties have led to an interruption in the longshore drift of sand going from east to west and are blamed for erosion of the Fire Island beachfront.
 Between these major breaks there have been reports over the years of at least six inlets that broke through the island but have since disappeared.

 Landmarks and preserves

 Except for the western 4+1/2 mi of the island, the island is protected as part of Fire Island National Seashore.
 Robert Moses State Park, occupying the remaining western portion of the island, is one of the popular recreational destinations in the New York City area.
 The Fire Island Light stands just east of Robert Moses State Park.

-A memorial to TWA 800, dedicated in June 2002, is located on the eastern end at Smith Point County Park near where the airplane crashed at sea.
+A memorial to TWA 800, dedicated in June 2002, is on the eastern end, at Smith Point County Park, near where the airplane crashed at sea.